Thái Nguyên: Commerce and industry

 The socioeconomics of Thai Nguyen has seen remarkable development.
 In the first three quarters of 2020, industry and construction covered nearly 60 percent of the province’s economy while the services sector accounted for roughly one-third of the economy.
 In the same period, the province’s GDP per capita reached US$4,260, while industrial production rose by over 16 percent, and local exports grew by over 13 percent.

 Thai Nguyen has also experienced significant development in infrastructure and labor productivity.
 Recently, the province experienced an influx of sustainable ventures.
 In 2020, over ten investment certificates were granted to eco-friendly and energy-efficient ventures, with a combined worth of over US$30 million.

 Over the past decade, Thai Nguyen attracted a considerable amount of foreign direct investment.
 Samsung’s establishment of a mobile phone manufacturing complex in the province has dramatically boosted Thai Nguyen’s FDI.
 The province achieved over 13 percent compound annual growth rate (CAGR) during the 2015–2020 period.

 As per the Foreign Investment Agency (FIA), in August 2020, the province hosted over 172 foreign-invested projects.
 Together these enterprises added over US$8 billion in registered capital.
 This made Thai Nguyen among the country’s top 10 localities in terms of international investment inflow.

 In a bid to attract investors with industrial expertise, the province is concentrating on improving the local investment climate.
 Thai Nguyen has prioritized timely issuance of government policies, guidance, and support for financiers.
 Local authorities have also shown a keen interest in high technology industries and ancillaries.

 In December 2020, Hong Kong’s electronic firm, DBG Technology, was awarded an investment certificate by provincial authorities to set up a US$80 million manufacturing facility.
 This facility will manufacture laptops, cameras, phones, audio equipment, and home appliances.
 It is expected to generate a revenue of US$110 million annually, employing over 10,000 workers.

 In the same month, China’s Trina Solar received Thai Nguyen’s approval to produce photovoltaic cells and solar power.
 With investment exceeding US$200 million, this facility has a planned capacity of over 250 million products a year.
 The plant is expected to begin operations from June 2021 and add over 1,800 jobs.

 In November 2020, South Korean touchscreen manufacturer Samju Vina, injected capital to add a second plant in Thai Nguyen.
 This funding should raise its regional production per month from 20 million to 35 million units.

 For enhancing its overall competitiveness, Thai Nguyen is actively encouraging the private and high-tech sectors to develop production clusters and connect value chains.

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Thai Nguyen received a score of 67.48.
+This was a slight improvement from 2022 in which the province received a score of 66.1.
+In 2023, the province received its highest scores on the ‘time costs’ and ‘law and order’ criteria and lowest on ‘transparency’ and ‘policy bias’.